Why it costs what it costs.

 Each and every piece must be provided with an item number, that has to be printed out and then attached to the garment by hand.

-Concerning jewelry, we sew bags made of fabric leftovers and for other accessories we prepare small ribbons in order for the tags not to get damaged.
+Concerning jewelry, we sew bags made of fabric leftovers and for other accessories we sew small ribbons out of scrap fabrics in order for the tags, to not get the items damaged.

 Website and Social Media